-Adventure-seekers who enjoy kayaking (or have always wanted to give it a whirl) will be pleased to learn that the Outer Banks offers a variety of different places to explore by kayak.
+Adventure-seekers who enjoy kayaking (or have always wanted to give it a whirl) will be pleased to learn that the Outer Banks offers various places to explore by kayak.

-With miles and miles of waterways scattered throughout either side of the barrier islands, there are so many places from which to launch.
+With miles and miles of waterways on either side of the barrier islands, there are many places to launch your kayak.

-Whether you are in the mood to explore canals where there is abundant wildlife or go to the extreme and power through waves and turbulent conditions of the Atlantic Ocean, there’s something for everyone.
+Whether you are in the mood to explore canals with abundant wildlife or go to the extreme and power through waves and turbulent conditions of the Atlantic Ocean, there’s something for everyone.

 Read on to learn about our five favorite places to kayak on the Outer Banks.

 Here you get longing points for two great places to kayak – Currituck Sound and Kitty Hawk Bay.
-Both offer a great way to explore the waterways as well as get up close and personal with some of the wildlife throughout the reserve.
+Both offer a great way to explore the waterways and get up close and personal with some wildlife throughout the reserve.

-Currituck Sound extends from Currituck south to Duck (about 30 miles north-south) with the entrance to the Kitty Hawk Woods Coastal Reserve just beyond the Wright Memorial Bridge.
+Currituck Sound extends from Currituck south to Duck (about 30 miles north-south), with the Kitty Hawk Woods Coastal Reserve entrance just beyond the Wright Memorial Bridge.
 It is perfect for anyone who wants a good workout by paddling towards Currituck.

-Most importantly, if you choose to hit either of these waterways via the Kitty Hawk Woods Coastal Reserve, be sure to do it early because the reserve closes nightly at sunset.
+Most importantly, if you choose to hit either waterway via the Kitty Hawk Woods Coastal Reserve, be sure to do it early because the reserve closes nightly at sunset.

 Wow is the first word uttered when kayaking here.
 Located at the north end of Hatteras Island, the Pea Island Wildlife Refuge is about 10 miles south of Nags Head.

-One of the most popular bodies of water on the Outer Banks (second only to the Atlantic Ocean), Pamlico Sound is an excellent spot for kayakers of all levels.
-It measures 80 miles long and 15-20 miles wide and encompasses much of the western side of the OBX coastline extending the edge of Bodie Island down to Portsmouth Island.
+It measures 80 miles long and 15-20 miles wide and encompasses much of the western side of the OBX coastline, extending the edge of Bodie Island down to Portsmouth Island.

 The shallow waters (only 5-6 feet deep well offshore) make it perfect for kayaking and other water activities like paddleboarding, kiteboarding, and windsurfing.

-Birdwatchers can have a field day with the number of feathered friends along with the Pamlico Sound including herons, white ibises, and snowy egrets.
-On rare occasions, they might even spot a white pelican or even American Bald Eagle.
+Birdwatchers can have a field day with several feathered friends along with the Pamlico Sound, including herons, white ibises, and snowy egrets.
+On rare occasions, they might spot a white pelican or American Bald Eagle.